Solutions to Prevent Inadvertent Chemical Mixing Incidents

-The US Chemical Safety Board released a case study which examines a mixture of incompatible materials at the MGPI Processing Plant.
+The US Chemical Safety Board released a case study that examines a mixture of incompatible materials at the MGPI Processing Plant.
 The mixture resulted in a chemical release that traveled into the community containing chlorine and other compounds.

 An excerpt from the CSB findings: